HelloZeroNet/Documentation/docs/en/help_zeronet/network_protocol.md

 # ZeroNet network protocol

  - Every message is encoded using [MessagePack](http://msgpack.org/)
- - Every request has 3 parameter:
+ - Every request has 3 parameters:
     * `cmd`: The request command
     * `req_id`: The request's unique id (simple, incremented nonce per-connection), the client has to include this when reply to the command.
     * `params`: Parameters for the request